 Initially, Mayor Daley let the protestors remain in Lincoln Park.
 The day before the convention began, however, he ordered Chicago police to enforce the city’s 11:00 p.m. park curfew hoping that a show of force would clear out the protestors before the convention began.

 The mood at Lincoln Park was festive at first.
 There were impromptu yoga sessions, music, dancing and the general revelry that happens when like-minded people gather together to protest the establishment.
 But the mood turned tense as opening day of the convention approached and the police presence increased.

 Around 11:00 p.m. on Sunday, August 25, a couple thousand police officers wearing riot gear, helmets and gas masks lined up at Lincoln Park.
 Some threw tear gas into the crowd.

 Protestors scattered every which way and rushed out of the park, blindly falling over each other as the tear gas assaulted their eyes.
-The police attacked them with clubs and often didn’t stop when someone was subdued on the ground.
+The protest grew violent when the police attacked them with clubs and often didn’t stop when someone was subdued on the ground.

 Eyewitnesses report it was a scene of unrestrained bloodshed and chaos.
 Later, the police defended their actions by claiming the protestors shouldn’t have broken curfew or resisted arrest.